MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/unity-leaderboard-from-scratch.md

 ```

 These two leaderboard-retrieving functions return void, and thus do not return the leaderboard data we are looking for.
-We will actually retrieve the leaderboard data in an event function discussed in the next section.
+We will retrieve the leaderboard data in an event function, discussed in the next section.

-## Receive the Leaderboard data
+## Retrieving the Leaderboard data

-In order to retrieve the leaderboard data, you will need to add a listening function to the `StatsManagerComponent` instance for your title.
+To retrieve the leaderboard data, you need to add a listening function to the `StatsManagerComponent` instance for your title.
-You should add the following line of code to the `Awake()` function of your code: `StatsManagerComponent.Instance.GetLeaderboardCompleted += this.MyGetLeaderboardCompletedFunction`.
+Add the following line of code to the `Awake()` function of your code: `StatsManagerComponent.Instance.GetLeaderboardCompleted += this.MyGetLeaderboardCompletedFunction`.

 The `StatsManagerComponent` in the `Microsoft.Xbox.Services.Client` namespace listens for leaderboard completion events.
-By running this line of code, you will add a function  to the list of functions to be called when a leaderboard completion event occurs.
+This line of code adds a function to the list of functions to be called when a leaderboard completion event occurs.

 In this example, that function is named `MyGetLeaderBoardCompletedFunction`; you can name the function as you like in your own script.